 Solve an employment relationship problem

 Employers and employees should try to resolve the problem together.
-The MBIE’s labour information website provides information to help resolve disputes.
+Employment New Zealand's website provides information to help resolve disputes.
 It can also clarify your employment rights and obligations.

 If that fails, you should try mediation.
 This is where a neutral mediator sits down with the parties and tries to help them resolve the issue.
 The Ministry of Business, Innovation and Employment (MBIE) has a free mediation service.
 To access mediation, call free on 0800 20 90 20.

 Occasionally disputes cannot be resolved with mediation.
 That is where the Employment Relations Authority can help.
 Read about the steps in the process.